timmyomahony/timmyomahony-photoblog/README.md

 !["A screenshot of the frontpage of the blog at https://photos.timmyomahony.com"](./screenshot.jpg)

-If you're interested in running this codebase for yourself, make sure to look through the rest of the readme or [this blog post](https://timmyomahony.com/blog/creating-a-static-next-13-photo-blog/) to get an idea of the restrictions.
+If you're interested in running this codebase for yourself, make sure to look through the rest of the readme or [this blog post](https://timmyomahony.com/blog/creating-a-static-next-13-photo-blog/) to get an idea of the (opinionated) approach.

 ## Requirements